UWSysLab/diamond/README.md

 2. In Eclipse, import the DiamondAndroidTest project:

-    1. Go to File -> Import -> Existing Projects into Workspace.
+    1. Go to File -> Import -> General -> Existing Projects into Workspace.
-    2. Select $DIAMOND_SRC/apps/test-apps/DiamondAndroidTest as the root directory.
+    2. Select $DIAMOND_SRC/apps/test-apps/DiamondAndroidTest as the root directory and click Finish.

 3. Add the Android support v7 appcompat library to the project:

-    1. Go to File -> Import -> Existing Projects into Workspace.
+    1. Go to File -> Import -> General -> Existing Projects into Workspace.
-    2. Select $ANDROID_SDK/extras/android/support/v7/appcompat as the root directory.
+    2. Select $ANDROID_SDK/extras/android/support/v7/appcompat as the root directory and click Finish.
+    3. Right click on android-support-v7-appcompat in the Package Explorer, then go to Android, and select Android 5.1.1 as the build target.
-    3. Go to Project -> Properties -> Android.
+    4. Go to Project -> Properties -> Android.
 Under Library, select Add, then select appcompat_v7.

-4. Go to Window -> Preferences -> Android -> Build, and uncheck the option "Force error when external jars contain native libraries."
+4. Go to Window (or Eclipse on Mac) -> Preferences -> Android -> Build, and uncheck the option "Force error when external jars contain native libraries."

 5. Refresh, clean, and close and open the project until it builds successfully: